-Arcadia University (formerly Beaver College) offers programs in 13 countries through its Center for Education Abroad.
+Arcadia University (formerly Beaver College) offers over 100 programs around the world through its Center for Education Abroad.
 Arcadia currently offers coursework in 56 fields-from African Studies, Architecture, and Engineering to Geology, Information Technology, and Veterinary Science.
 For more information and application materials, contact the Crossroads Office.